-A duct is a small tube made up of cells.
-A duct acts like a pipe, connecting glands found deep inside tissue to the surface of the tissue or outside of the body.
+A duct is a small hollow tube lined by cells that connect together to form the walls of the tube.
+It acts like a pipe, connecting glands found deep inside tissue to the surface of the tissue or outside of the body.
 The purpose of a duct is to provide a path for fluids to move from one place to another.

-The inside of a duct is lined by epithelial cells.
+The inside of a duct is lined by specialized cells called epithelial cells.
 Ducts are commonly found in the skin, salivary glands, breast, pancreas, and liver.

 Some cancers start from the epithelial cells on the inside of ducts.
 Many of these cancers will have the word ‘ductal’ in their name.